praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 ## React JS Roadmap

-Let’s see the React JS roadmap and go deeper into the concepts.
+Let's see the React JS roadmap and go deeper into the concepts.

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-reactjs/master/1_Introduction/images/roadmap.jpg)